Doug Stewart. © 1994-2016.

 Storm, Barry (John T. Climenson).
 1913-1971.

 Barry Storm wrote a number of books.
-They are listed in a separate chapter.
+They are listed separately.
 See Barry Storm.

 - Superstition Mountain Historical Society.